Read the Conversation

 Meeting highlights:

 • The importance of partnerships to tap new markets, develop further R&D, and better access to high-quality solutions.
-For example, with academia or hospitals and nursing schools to create a sustainable ecosystem, promoting health and wealth.
+For example, with academia or hospitals and nursing schools to create a sustainable ecosystem, promoting health and wellness.

 • The importance of talent and human capital: Zydus provides development opportunities and a thriving future-oriented work environment.